-In the heart of Ecuador's lake district, Hacienda Pinsaquí welcomes guests seeking a gracious experience of a historic era, amid some of the country's most dramatic Andean scenery.
-Just under two hours' drive from Quito, Pinsaquí is ideally situated on a lushly landscaped private estate at the base of Imbabura Volcano, just north of the world-famous Otavalo Market.
+In the heart of Ecuador's lake district, Hacienda Pinsaquí welcomes guests seeking a gracious experience of a historic era, amidst some of the country's most dramatic Andean scenery.
+Just under two hours' drive from Quito, Pinsaquí is ideally situated on a lushly landscaped private estate at the base of Imbabura Volcano, near the world-famous Otavalo Market.
 Stately white gates mark the entrance to the hacienda, which is set among swishing palms, subtropical gardens and cobblestone courtyards.
-Built in 1790, Hacienda Pinsaqui housed many illustrious guests during its 19th-century heyday, including Venezuelan general Simon Bolivar, who led the quest for liberation from Spain throughout northern South America.
-Today, this former colonial textile enterprise that once employed one thousand weavers and spinners is one of Ecuador’s loveliest inns, replete with historic ambience.
+Built in 1790, Hacienda Pinsaqui housed many illustrious guests during its 19th-century heyday including Venezuelan general Simon Bolivar, who led the quest for liberation from Spain throughout northern South America.
+Today, this former colonial textile enterprise that once employed a thousand weavers and spinners is one of Ecuador’s loveliest inns, replete with historic ambience.
 Thirty well-appointed suites have individual fireplaces for added atmosphere.
 The excellent restaurant features fine international and Ecuadorian cuisine, and the Terrace snack bar offers views over the 200-year-old gardens with ponds, palms, walkways and roaming llamas.